parsimonhi/animCJK/README.md

 See https://github.com/sole/Animated_GIF for more details.

-### string.codePointAt and string.fromCodePoint polyfills
+### String.codePointAt and String.fromCodePoint polyfills

-We use polyfills for string.codePointAt and string.fromCodePoint functions that are stored in codePoint.js script.
+We use polyfills for String.codePointAt and String.fromCodePoint functions that are stored in codePoint.js script.

 These polyfills come from https://github.com/mathiasbynens/String.codePointAt and https://github.com/mathiasbynens/String.fromCodePoint projects.